Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 If you desire to practice Sutherland's non-doing biodynamic cranial, it is crucial that you stop all functional cranial practices.
-At the last afternoon of a recent post-graduate Stillness Touch Class, one BCST graduate student asked, “can’t I use a little bit of efference to treat my client?”
-I said, “The use of efference is fine if you do not want to contact the Breath of Life.”
+At the last afternoon of a recent Post Biodynamic Stillness Touch Class, one BCST graduate student asked, “can’t I use a little bit of efference to treat my client?”
+I said, “The use of efference is fine if you do not want contact with the Breath of Life.”

 Again, in Sutherland’s biodynamics, you do not work with the nervous system, you stop all efference, cease intending, and you curtail any and all doing to or treating of the client.
-If you are a BCST practitioner, and you want to practice Stillness Touch, you have to stop establishing a relational field, cease applying BCST intentions, stop suggesting still points, do not negotiate space (zones), and quit shifting into or visualizing tides, and stop telling the client what you think they are feeling during the session, and, you have to give up trauma management (nervous system domain).
+If you are a BCST practitioner, and you want to practice Stillness Touch, you have to stop establishing a relational field, cease applying BCST intentions, stop suggesting still points, do not negotiate space (zones), and quit shifting into or visualizing tides, and stop telling the client what you think they are feeling during the session, and, you have to give up trauma management, which is the nervous systems' domain.
 All this is functional cranial work.

 That seems like a lot to give up, but it reveals how far the BCST organization has drifted in the opposite direction from Dr. Sutherland’s original non-doing principles of “be still.”

 Not until you can ‘be still’ will you ‘know’ the essence of Dr. Sutherland’s biodynamics.
 Do you want to enjoy actual living contact with the whole-body tidal expressions of the Breath of Life?
 Then you must clearly realize for yourself that the BCST principles and practices are functional, which oppose the non-doing, non-efferent biodynamic principles.

 Prior to an actual embodied contact with primary respiration, “be still” is an empty phrase.